quangngn/CSC207-Complexity-analysis/README.md

    * - the number of time the method recursively call itself.
 Because y is a power of 2, y is almost
    * always even (except when y = 2^0 = 1)
    *
-   * The input of the model y.
+   * The input of the model: y.
    *
    * Solve the recurrence relation using substitution method:
    *